133-135 Bethnal Green Road[email protected]

 Participants will:

-Participants should plan to spend at least sixteen hours a week focused on the course itself.
+Participants should plan to spend at least sixteen hours a week focused on the programme itself.
 This will be a mix of discussions, pair work, self-study, attending events, and connecting and collaborating with other participants, fellows, members, organisers, and the growing communities working on political technology.
-The course activities are designed to fit around a job, particularly if remote or flexible.
+Activities are designed to fit around a job, particularly if remote or flexible.

-Course content is re-written each year to reflect the dynamic nature of the field and the needs of the particular cohort, but broadly the first half of the year is focused on group exercises and getting an overview of the field, and the second half on developing your individual projects.
-Upon successful completion of the course, you will be invited to join the Newspeak House fellowship, the start of a lifelong relationship with the institution and its networks.
+Activities are re-designed each year to reflect the dynamic nature of the field and the needs of the particular cohort, but broadly the first half of the year (October - March) is focused on group exercises and getting an overview of the field, and the second half (April - August) on developing your individual projects.
+Upon successful completion of the programme, you will be invited to join the Newspeak House fellowship, the start of a lifelong relationship with the institution and its networks.

 “A unique opportunity to connect with communities and ideas from across domains of politics, technology and social science”